 Ensure all refrigerant piping is insulated.
-Exposed refrigerant piping may cause burns if touched.
+Any exposed piping will cause burns if touched.

 Wrap all refrigerant and condensate piping including field-provided isolation ball valves and flexible pipe connection kits provided by LG.
 All pipes must be insulated and each pipe must be separately wrapped.
-Any exposed piping may generate condensate or will cause burns if touched.
-Sufficiently insulate all cold surfaces to prevent moisture forming.
+Any exposed piping may generate condensate; sufficiently insulate all cold surfaces to prevent moisture forming.